Flint, Flintshire

 Flint (Y Fflint) is a town and community in Flintshire, Wales, lying on the estuary of the River Dee.
 It is the former county town of Flintshire.
-According to the 2001 Census, the population of the community of Flint was 12,804, increasing to 12,953 at the 2011 census.
+According to the 2011 Census, the population of the community of Flint was 12,953, increasing to 13,732 at the 2021 census.
 The urban area including Holywell and Bagillt had a population of 26,442.

 Geography

 Flint is located in north-east Wales, adjoining the estuary of the River Dee, to the north of the town of Mold.
 Across the estuary, the Wirral can be seen from Flint and views to the south of the town include Halkyn Mountain.
 As the crow flies, Flint is located less than 12 miles from the English urban area of Liverpool, and even closer to its metro area.
 However, the two estuaries in between make the distance travelling on land almost twice as long.

 History

 The name refers to the stony platform on which the castle was built, and was first recorded in 1277 in the French form le Chaylou (cf modern French caillou, "gravel").

 Edward I began to build Flint Castle in 1277, during his campaign to conquer Wales.
 Both castle and town were attacked by the forces of Madog ap Llywelyn during the revolt of 1294–95; the defenders of the town burnt it in order to deny its use to the Welsh.

 Richard II was handed over to his enemy Henry Bolingbroke in the castle in 1399.
 As a consequence, it is the setting for Act III, Scene III of the Shakespeare play Richard II.
 The castle was the first of Edward I's 'iron ring' of royal castles to be built in Wales, and the design served as the basis for larger castles such as Harlech Castle and Rhuddlan Castle.
 Owain Glyndŵr unsuccessfully assaulted it at the commencement of his revolt in 1400.

 The town did not have a wall, but a protective earthen and wooden palisaded ditch.
 The outline of this remained visible in the pattern of streets until the mid-1960s, and the medieval boundary can still be traced now.
 This can be seen in John Speed's map of Flintshire.

 Flint Town Hall, the home of Flint Town Council, was erected in 1840.
+Until 1935 the Constable of Flint Castle served ex officio as Mayor of Flint.

 In 1969 Flint hosted the National Eisteddfod, and so the town has a circle of Gorsedd stones in the field adjacent to Gwynedd County Primary School.
 In July 2006 the stones were centre stage in the National Eisteddfod Proclamation Ceremony which formally announced Mold as the 2007 host town of the event.
 The Urdd National Eisteddfod was held in Flint in 2016.